 Lava is part of Typotheque’s Global Font collection supporting hundreds of languages and various writing scripts.
 The basic Lava version (Extended Latin) supports all Latin-based European languages (Western, Central and Eastern European, Baltic, Turkish).
 Separately, Lava is available also in the Cyrillic and Greek versions, Devanagari, and South Indian writing scripts of Kannada and Telugu.
 Hebrew, Georgian, Armenian, Thai, Gurmukhi and Korean versions are currently in development.
 Additionally, we’ve matched Lava to work with a beautiful Arabic typeface Harir, available from TPTQ-Arabic.com.

 All weights of Lava include nine different kinds of numerals.
 Default numerals are proportional old-style (ranging) numerals.
 The typeface includes: OsF (Old-style proportional Figures) for use in running text.
 Lining figures for use with capitals letters, because their proportions match the height of caps.
 Small Caps figures for use in all small caps setting, Tabular (both Lining and OsF), Superior and Inferior figures, and finally Circled and Circled inverted figures.

-Lava (Latin and Greek) was designed in 2013 by Peter Biľak.
+Lava (Latin, Greek) was designed in 2013 by Peter Biľak.
 Cyrillic version was designed by Ilya Ruderman.
+Devanagari version was designed in 2019 by Parimal Parmar and the Telugu and Kannada version by Ramakrishna Saiteja.
+Lava Hebrew is designed by Michal Sahar.
 Lava is paired with Harir, an Arabic typeface designed by Bahman Eslami.